wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## Embedding graphics

-if the `.wxmx` file format is being used embedding files in a _wxMaxima_ project can be done as easily as per drag-and-drop.
+If the `.wxmx` file format is being used embedding files in a _wxMaxima_ project can be done as easily as per drag-and-drop.
 But sometimes (for example if an image’s contents might change later on in a session) it is better to tell the file to load the image on evaluation:

     show_image("man.png");